The Public Trust Doctrine

 • The beneficiaries of the trust are, at a minimum, all people residing in a given jurisdiction, both living and yet to be born.
 Arguably, the beneficiaries include all wild organisms as well.

-• No individual owns wild animals.
+• No individual owns living wild animals.
 And arguably, neither does the government.
 Wild animals “own” themselves.

 • As trustees, state legislatures have a duty to provide their wildlife agencies, as trust managers, with the authority and resources needed to protect all the wildlife in their state.